Tallinu/Stationeers-DeconSwap/README.md

 # Frame & Wall DeconSwap

 Swaps the use of the wrench and grinder for deconstructing certain build states of frames and walls.
-It requires BepInEx (and you probably want StationeersLaunchPad too).
+This plugin requires BepInEx to run (and you probably want StationeersLaunchPad too).

 ## Why swap?